israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

   - Recall Score = 0.9271

 ## Conclusion and Insights
 XGBoost is an excellent model for predicting whether an employee will leave the company.
-The best **recall score** is **0.9271.** Only 29 employees were identified incorrectly as staying when they left, as indicated in the Confusion Matrix below.
+The best **recall score** is **0.9271.** 29 employees identified incorrectly as staying when they left, while 369 were correctly labeled as leaving, as indicated in the Confusion Matrix below.
 #### Confusion Matrix
 !["SalifortCapstoneProjectConfusionMatrix"](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20020321.png?raw=true)

 #### Feature Importance Plot
-Feature importance ranks the features based on how much they contribute to the model’s predictions, however, the plot does not show the direction of their impact.
+The Feature Importance plot ranks the features based on how much they contribute to the model’s predictions, however, the plot does not show the direction of their impact.
 For example, given that **monthly_hours worked** is a top 5 feature, how is attrition impacted across the range of hours worked in the data set?
 My curiosity led me to a Google search digging deeper into Feature Importance, which led me to **"Partial Dependence Plot"** Although partial dependence was beyond the course’s scope, I gained insight into it independently, inspired by the course’s advice to seek knowledge outside the curriculum.

 !["SalifortCapstoneProjectFeatureImportance](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20154746.png?raw=true)